Tighter sum uncertainty relations via metric-adjusted skew information: Uncertainty relations of finite quantum channels

-In this section, we give new uncertainty relations for arbitrary $N$ quantum channels in terms of metric-adjusted skew information, and the results also hold with respect to Wigner-Yanase-Dyson skew information and Wigner-Yanase skew information.
+In this section, the different types of uncertainty relations associated with any finite quantum channels are presented in terms of metric-adjusted skew information, and the conclusions also hold for its special metrics, such as those mentioned above in Sec. \ref{II}.
+In addition, we prove which of the two corresponding forms yields a better lower bound, and then an optimal lower bound is given.
 We also provide two examples for the sake of illustrating our results.